Clownacy/clownmdemu/README.md

 Some standard features of the Mega Drive are currently unemulated (see `TODO.md` for more information).

+This repository contains ClownMDEmu's emulation core.
+It is intended to be self-contained and highly-portable.

 # Frontends

-To actually run software with ClownMDEmu, you will need to use a frontend.
+To actually run software with ClownMDEmu, a frontend is needed.
 Currently there are two official frontends:
 - The standalone frontend, which includes a variety of debugging menus: https://github.com/Clownacy/clownmdemu-frontend